Avoid These 11 Content Practices That Make Your Brand Seem Cheap Online

 - Let content die after an initial upload.
 Content doesn’t always hit the mark on its first try.
 That failure does not automatically mean that your content is bad.
 Create a strategy for every piece of content – how you will keep it updated and when you will take it down.
 This advice is particularly true for landing page content.
 Your website is a living space.
 Make sure your audience has easy access to vital information when they click a link.

-In one example of content optimization, a college reduced the number of pages the website held and doubled response rates.
+In one example of content optimisation, a college reduced the number of pages the website held and doubled response rates.
 Constantly manipulate and update the content you post to serve your needs.

 - Write for search engines instead of people.
 This practice is not so great for two reasons.
 Search engines no longer reward formulaic writing, and people aren’t interested in engaging with brands that fail to offer more than keyword-dense, basic writing.
 Use online trends to inform your posts and then write with your audience in mind.
 Wait to insert keywords until you know you’ve covered the valuable information your target market needs to read.